Burundi–Kenya relations: Overview

 In September 2007, Kenya opened a resident mission in Bujumbura.

 The Presidents of Burundi and Kenya have on multiple occasions made state visits to each other's country.

 On 1 July 2007, Burundi became a full member of the East African Community (EAC).

 Additionally, Burundi joined the EAC Customs Union on 6 July 2009.
 It has since then has been a strategic partner in terms of customs and trade integration.

+In 2024, in response to a planned crackdown on unlicensed migrant businesses by Kenyan President William Ruto, hundreds of Burundians in Kenya sought travel documents to return home.

 Development cooperation

 Kenyan firms have operations in Burundi.
 Some of which are Kenya Airways, Kenya Commercial Bank (Burundi) and Diamond Trust Bank.

 Under current and previous programmes the Kenyan government has on multiple occasions helped build the capacity of Burundi government officials in major state and transport organs.
 These include: